-- Individual pupil targets should never be used in early years or in key stages 1 or 2.
-There is considerable evidence of the negative impact of target setting on pupils' achievement and expectations of themselves, as well as teachers' expectations.
-Targets at a pupil level often lack validity and reliability and are sometimes derived from the inappropriate use of baseline measures - Academies should still set end of key-stage cohort targets for attainment in reading, writing and mathematics.
+https://bennewmark.wordpress.com/2017/09/10/why-target-grades-miss-the-mark/ themselves, as well as teachers' expectations.
+Targets at a pupil level often lack validity and reliability and are sometimes derived from the inappropriate use of baseline measures

+• Academies should still set end of key-stage cohort targets for attainment in reading, writing and mathematics.
 Such targets are much less affected by statistical unreliability and other sources of uncertainty.
 These targets remain a useful tool for academy self-evaluation, improvement planning and accountability.
 Note that cohort targets should also be set for the proportions of pupils meeting the Y1 and Y2 phonics screening check